1. What is Homespot?

 Properties that have been adapted will be advertised as "Adapted" properties and all applicants with a medical recommendation will be able to bid for these properties irrespective of whether they are a Home Seeker, Home Mover or Home Starter (see below for further information on this).

-What size of house can I apply for?
+What size of property can I apply for?

 We want to make the best use of our housing stock and to do this we have Household Size Criteria as follows.